Natura 2000: Controversy

 The Natura 2000 legislation, notably with its habitats-test (or: habitats assessment, Article 6 of the Habitats Directive), dates back to the days climate change was not an issue and the concept of ecosystem services had not been well developed.
 Hence, in international law literature Kistenkas raised the question the habitats assessment was originally not designed for striking a balance of all relevant ecosystem services or to involve climate change into the assessment.
 Although well protecting nature conservation objectives, a rethinking of the habitats assessment might be necessary in the light of a new climate law as part of e.g. the European Green Deal.

 In European law literature Borgstrom and Kistenkas have discussed some possible future incompatibilities of the Natura 2000 habitats-test with novel EU green infrastructure policies.

-In the late 2010s the habitats assessment was at the basis of the so called nitrogen crisis (Stikstofcrisis) in The Netherlands as the EU Court (C-293/17 and C-294/17, ECLI:EU:C:2018:882) ruled on agriculture nearby Natura 2000 sites.
+In the late 2010s the habitats assessment was at the basis of the nitrogen crisis in the Netherlands as the EU Court (C-293/17 and C-294/17, ECLI:EU:C:2018:882) ruled on agriculture nearby Natura 2000 sites.

 In some other member states, such as Bulgaria, there was criticism a project had not been well communicated in advance.
 This led to construction in the Kaliakra zone of Bulgaria, including wind turbines and a golf course.
 Land owners have then been told they may not use their land in certain ways, otherwise non-compliance procedures would be used against Bulgaria.
 This led to protests by the land-owners.